Crypto Adoption Around the World: Iraq

 Government agencies often view cryptocurrencies only as tools for money laundering and fraud, as highlighted in a Deloitte report recommending that Iraq’s regulators adopt a proactive stance on cryptocurrency.

-Public financial illiteracy adds to this, with many citizens making uninformed investment decisions, unaware of the potential or risks of cryptocurrency.
+Public financial illiteracy adds to this, with many citizens making uninformed investment decisions, unaware of the potential risks of cryptocurrency.

 Get UPay Crypto Card